 Chimp recommends an ideal scenario

 Each country has a unique identification process for its citizens.
 For instance, the US has a social security number, the UK National Insurance Number, and India an Aadhaar number.
 Let’s imagine that each citizen has a unique QR code associated with their ID on the health passport.
 An integrated website and mobile application portals can track the citizens’ COVID-19 and vaccination status.
 These portals incorporate data from hospitals and test laboratories to update if citizens have tested positive and their vaccination status.

 Now, most countries are rolling out vaccines in order of age and prioritizing comorbid patients.
 So a citizen’s QR code can hold basic details like name, age, identity number, gender, covid vaccine status.
 Additionally, it can also carry medical histories like recent surgeries or conditions.

 By scanning the person’s QR code, the authorities can know if they have ever tested positive.
 Moreover, it can also tell if they have been hospitalized and vaccinated and how healthcare should prioritize them for vaccination.
 The citizens do their KYC with relevant reports and prescriptions to back the information provided.
 QR codes on heath passports can help airlines, public spaces, healthcare centers, and other authorities to determine whether they should allow person entry/travel or not.

 Why can QR codes enable a more effective vaccination drive?

 - Government authorities can use QR codes to verify the authenticity of vaccine vials and scale-up traceability while maintaining international standard regulations.

-- It is an affordable way of gathering vital information like supply and registration as no additional devices are required to scan a QR code.
+- It is an affordable way of gathering vital information like supply and registration as no additional device is required for a QR code scan.

-- The information offered at the scan of a QR code is the most intelligent way to educate front-line workers for identification, sterilization, regulations, batch number and precautions.
+- The information offered at the QR code scan is a brilliant way to educate front-line workers about identification, sterilization, regulations, batch number, and precautions.